-Most of us know what we need consider when purchasing a gas-powered vehicle, but electric vehicles (EVs) have a different set of considerations that may be new territory for you.
-To help, Green Cars provides this electric car buying guide so you can feel confident that you’re asking the right questions and selecting the absolute best electric car for you.
+Most of us know what we need consider when purchasing a gas-powered vehicle, but electric vehicles (EVs) carry a different set of considerations .
+To help, we created this electric car buying guide so you can feel confident that you’re asking the right questions and selecting the absolute best electric car for you.

 Before shopping, we recommend making a list, including:

 - How far you commute daily to and from work

 - Recreational outings